microbiomedata/issues/0004-host-naming-conventions.md

 ## Decision Drivers

 * Restrictions imposed by Spin - Spin has internal names and we would like parity with these if possible
+  * Spin internal names follow the convention of `{service}.{namespace}.{rancher-env}.svc.spin.nersc.org` where we primarily control the host and namespace.
+We have already been using `-` separator in the service and namespace. eg. data-dev.nmdc-dev.development.svc.spin.nersc.org
 * Provisioning of certificates and ensuring that we retain flexibility in doing so
 * Names supported by cloudflare moving forwards